 Major Trent served as the Professional Standards Unit Lieutenant responsible for background investigations, training, accreditation and safety/sanitation as well as all criminal incidents and internal investigations at the facility and served as Captain of the Services Division before being promoted in March 2013 to the Major over the Services Division.

-Major Trent holds a Bachelor’s Degree in Criminal Justice from Roanoke College and a Master’s Degree in Criminal Justice from Radford University.
+Major Trent holds a Bachelor’s Degree in Criminal Justice from Roanoke College, a Master’s Degree in Criminal Justice from Radford University, and a Doctor of Philosophy in Criminal Justice from Walden University.
 She has been utilized as a training coordinator for the jail basic academy and holds specialty certifications as a defensive tactics, use of force and intermediate weapons instructor and Certified Jail Manager through the American Jail Association.

-She is in the final stages of her doctoral degree in Criminal Justice at this time.
-Her thesis is focused on the utilization of medication assisted treatment, specifically opioid antagonists in a correctional setting.
+Her thesis for her Ph.D. focused on the utilization of medication assisted treatment, specifically opioid antagonists in a correctional setting.

 - American Jail Association